BookGen/BookGen/README.md

 + Standalone files, as all other `.md` files in the `Markdown/` directory.
 Standalone files cannot be placed in any subdirectories, and are generally treated as frontmatter.

-This beïng a Makefile, **you should not use colons, semicolons, or spaces in filenames**.
+This beïng a Makefile, **you should not use colons, semicolons, parentheses, or spaces in filenames**.
+ASCII special characters in general should be avoided (non-ASCII characters should be fine).
 You also should not create source files at `Markdown/Chapter/index.md` or `Markdown/text.md` without adjusting the `INDEX` or `FULLTEXT` overrides, respectively.
 Finally, style names which are the same as an existing argument defined by this makefile (`html.css`, `latex.cls`, etc.) are not supported, as they would otherwise make compiling by style ambiguous.